rozview/roseview/README.md

 roseview Engine borrows concepts from Android development and mixes them with the power of web development concepts like css.

-To get started import `rsv` object from the roseview.core.js The next step is to create this html file :
+To get started create this html file :

 ```html
 <!DOCTYPE html>